Skip to content

 ldev deploy module foo-web

-If the bundle state is still stale after deployment, restart the runtime service:
+If runtime state is stale even after deployment, refresh:

 bash